The Work of the Cross

 These who from the first were not convinced in the days of Noah when the longsuffering of God commanded that there would be an ark, upon the hope of their repentance, and only eight souls entered it and were kept alive by water.

 Jesus’s burial and our baptism are intrinsically joined.
 The Catholics redefined baptism as a sprinkling of said- to-be-special water and present it to this day as a club membership rite, typically performed involuntarily on infants.
-Protestant Christians usually think of baptism as a symbolic, voluntary drowning, where the “old you” passes away as you get dunked under water and the “new you” gets pulled back out.
+Protestant Christians usually think of baptism as a symbolic, voluntary drowning, where the “old you” passes away as you get dunked under water and the “new you” gets pulled back out and resuscitated.
 The purpose of the effort varies, depending on the denomination, and ranges from a requirement for club membership to a requirement for eternal life.

 What is baptism, and what is its purpose?
 It certainly isn’t murder (at least, not ours)!
 We are dead because Messiah died in our place.
 What do we do with a dead body?
-We bury it.
+We bury it!
 For those who are still confused about the purpose of baptism: We do not bury the living, we bury the dead.
 Burial is not some form of washing, cleansing or purging, and neither is baptism.
 Paul wrote, “... you were buried with him in (or by) baptism...”
 But why did God link water baptism with burial?
 Peter explained this:

 For Christ also hath once suffered for sins, the just for the unjust, that he might bring us to God, being put to death in the flesh, but quickened by the Spirit: By which also he went and preached unto the spirits in prison; Which sometime were disobedient, when once the longsuffering of God waited in the days of Noah, while the ark was a preparing, wherein few, that is, eight souls were saved by water.
 The like figure whereunto even baptism doth also now save us (not the putting away of the filth of the flesh, but the answer of a good conscience toward God,)...

-Saved BY water, not FROM water.
+NOTE: Saved BY water, not FROM it, not from drowning.

 The water saved eight lives.
 Yes, of course you could say that the ark “saved” Noah and his family from drowning but that is NOT what is written.
 The ark is not related to baptism.
 The water is.